Swimming with Jellyfish in Misool’s Hidden Lakes

 Jellyfish have been to space: In a unique experiment by NASA in 1991, around 2,500 jellyfish polyps were sent into space in flasks and bags containing artificial seawater, to learn more about how living organisms function and survive in the microgravity environment of Earth’s orbit.
 While in space, the jellies rapidly multiplied and by the end of the mission, it is reported that there were over 60,000 jellyfish in the Earth’s orbit!

 Not all jellyfish sting: While very rare, stingless jellyfish do exist and can be found in only three islands in the entire world, including the remote Lenmakana Lake on Misool island, in the East Indonesian Archipelago.
-Here, a species of jellyfish has evolved in isolation and subsequently lost their ability to sting, meaning you can swim alongside thousands of them at any one time without fear like our Aqua Blu guests!
+Here, a species of jellyfish has evolved in isolation and subsequently lost their ability to sting, meaning you can swim alongside thousands of them at any one time without fear like our Indonesia cruise guests!

 Misool, the Second Largest Island of Raja Ampat

 Misool is a remote tropical island, one of the largest out of the 610 islands of Raja Ampat, and is becoming a popular spot for explorers wanting to get away from the usual tedium.
 Famed for the crystal clear turquoise waters that allow for mesmerizing views into the deep blue, the sea gardens of Misool are home to various species of corals and ornamental fish, boasting the highest level of marine biodiversity on the planet.
 The island reveals countless breathtaking landscapes through its beautiful beaches, ancient cultural sites, and heavily-forested inner territory as well.